MacBook screen flickering: Solutions you can try

-This issue is sometimes is software related.
+This issue is sometimes is software-related.
 Open your Activity Monitor and look for unknown processes going on.
 Also, you can use a hidden software detector in CleanMyMac X.

 I've tried all these steps, but nothing worked.

 One more idea to try is to change your screen resolution.
 Go to Displays in System Settings and play around with Resolution settings.
 Try switching off the default option that’s shown there.

 If it's a hardware issue, how can I fix it?